 The HHEAR Program provides health researchers access to laboratory and data analysis services, to add assessment of environmental exposures to their research or to expand their assessments.
 Are you eligible for HHEAR Services?
 Check the eligibility criteria below to find out.
 If you have additional questions about eligibility, contact HHEARHelp@Westat.com.

 You may be eligible to access HHEAR services if you meet the following criteria:

 1. You have an ongoing or completed epidemiological or clinical study (parent study) with human biological and/or environmental samples linked to health outcome data, and:

 - You want to add environmental exposure data to your parent study or need more extensive analysis of exposures to support a scientific hypothesis related to health outcomes.

 - Although your parent study may be ongoing, you have collected all the data and biological and environmental samples that you will provide to HHEAR for the proposed project prior to submitting your Final Application.

 2. You meet at least one of the following funding criteria:

-- Your parent study is currently funded by the NIEHS Superfund Research Program.
+- Your parent study is/was funded by the NIEHS Superfund Research Program.
 Studies funded by the NIEHS Superfund Research Program are eligible for targeted and untargeted analysis of biological and environmental samples.

 - Your parent study is currently funded at least in part by NHLBI extramural funds.
 Studies funded by NHLBI extramural funds are eligible for targeted and untargeted analysis of only biological samples.

 - Your parent study is currently funded by NCI extramural funds and has more than one year of funding remaining at the time you submit the HHEAR Initial Application.
 Studies funded by NCI extramural funds are eligible for only targeted analysis of biological samples.

 - Your study is an ECHO-wide cohort analysis proposal that has been approved through the ECHO Publications Program, or an ECHO Opportunities and Infrastructure Fund proposal approved through the ECHO OIF Program.
 Studies funded by ECHO are eligible for targeted and untargeted analysis of only biological samples.